List of Chengdu J-7 variants: J-7III series

-The J-7III series were the first J-7s to be equipped with fire control radar and thus the first all-weather fighter models of the J-7.
+The J-7III series was the first J-7 to be equipped with fire control radar and thus the first all-weather fighter models of the J-7.
 However, due to the limitations of the Chinese avionics industry in the 1980s, the performance of the domestic Chinese fire control radars was not satisfactory.
-Due to their relatively large size, the nosecone had to be enlarged, resulting in an increase in drag.
+Due to its relatively large size, the nosecone had to be enlarged, which increased drag.
 As a result, only a few aircraft of this series were built.